-NBTSC "Culmination" is the way we honor, and engage, final-year campers who opt in.
+NBTSC "Culmination" is the way we engage and celebrate final-year campers who opt in.
 Culminating requires being intentional, proactive, and highly involved.
-It begins in June, when qualified campers sign up, and we ask them to start thinking about their final-year intentions and to send a thoughtful letter (or email/audio/video/etc) to staff.
-It continues during each session: meeting twice with directors and staff, checking in daily with one or two other Culminati, hosting an orientation for new campers, facilitating the all-camp Closing Ceremony, and (if desired) sharing a short goodbye speech or other presentation during that ceremony.
+It begins in June, when qualified campers sign up via their online NBTSC accounts.
+Next, we ask them to start thinking about their final-year intentions and to send a thoughtful letter (or email/audio/video/etc) to staff.
+The process continues during each session: meeting twice with directors and staff, checking in daily with one or two other Culminati, hosting an orientation for new campers, (sometimes) joining a panel presentation or two to share perspectives and advice, facilitating the all-camp Closing Ceremony, and (if desired) sharing a short goodbye speech or other presentation during that ceremony.
+If you're coming to more than one session in your final year, you're part of the Culminati throughout.
+(But, most campers give just one farewell presentation-that's unless they've participated in multiple sessions for 3 or more years each.)

 Nobody has to Culminate.
-You can attend camp for 6 years and then be done with it, without ever going through a formal goodbye process.
+You can come to camp for 6 years and then be done with it, without ever going through a formal goodbye process.
 Culmination is an invitation for those campers with whom the invitation resonates.
 It's a process that makes sense for some campers and not for others.

-Normally, campers must participate in NBTSC for 4 or more years, and be 18+ (occasionally 17) to Culminate.
-This year, because of the recent pandemic-induced gap, all 18+ campers are eligible if it's their third-or-more year.
-(We'll consider 17-year-olds on a case by case basis.)
+To qualify, campers must participate in NBTSC for 4 or more years, and normally they are 18 or older.
+(We occasionally consider 17-year-olds on a case by case basis.)